unRob/milpa/.milpa/docs/milpa/command/spec.md

       timeout: 10
       # only suggest these as autocompletions but don't validate them before running
       suggest-only: true
+      # if enabled, will not add a space after a suggestion
+      suggest-raw: false

 # options, also known as flags, are specified as a map